 - Application of complexity theory to public policy and public administration and uses of complexity theory in policy processes; complexity in the implementation public services

-- Collaborative governance; with a focus Digital government, governance and public engagement; water governance and other natural resources
+- Network governance. collaborative governance; with a focus on Digital government, governance and public engagement; and freshwater governance.

 - Eppel, E., & Rhodes, M. (2017).
 Complexity theory and public management: A ‘becoming’ field.
 Public Management Review. doi: http://dx.doi.org/10.1080/14719037.2017.1364414